BA (Hons), MSc, PgDip, MBACP (Accred.)

-I am a professional and experienced therapist specialising in relationship issues.
-I trained at the Tavistock Relationships and work with both couples and individuals.
+I am a professional and experienced psychotherapist and specialising in relationship and psychosexual issues.
+I trained at Tavistock Relationships and work with both couples and individuals.
 The therapy I practice provides a safe and confidential space to think about difficult issues and to resolve them through exploration, insight and discussion.

 Many of us experience difficulties in our relationships at some point during our lives and may need support in changing a distressing or disappointing situation.
 Relationship therapy offers a space in which to discuss your relationship, in ways that may not be available in other areas of your life.
 It involves sensitively discussing the issues you bring to therapy, whilst at the same time exploring what lies behind them and what might be making it difficult to move beyond them.
 Psychosexual work involves addressing sexual issues for yourself and/or your relationship with a combination of a psychodynamic approach and the use of specific exercises.

-I have a particular interest in working with couples and separated parents in conflict, particularly over their children.
+I have extensive experience of working with couples and separated parents in conflict, particularly over their children.
 I have undertaken specialist training in Mentalization-Based Therapy which is a fixed-term therapeutic process which can help couples manage an conflictual situation.
-As a Clinical Lecturer and Couple Therapist at Tavistock Relationships I was part of DofE funded Adopting Together project and the Parents as Partners team; having worked previously in their their Mentalization-Based Therapy for Couples in Conflict Service, the Divorce and Separation Consultation Service, the DWP-funded project for Parents in Dispute, the Couples 50+ project and the Harrow project, working with couples where there has been domestic violence.
+As a Clinical Lecturer and Couple Therapist at Tavistock Relationships I was part of DofE funded Adopting Together project and the Parents as Partners team; having worked previously in their their Mentalization-Based Therapy for Couples in Conflict Service, the Divorce and Separation Consultation Service, the DWP-funded project for Parents in Dispute, the Couples 50+ project and more recently have been part of the Family Ties multi-family group and online support for separated parents with the Anna Freud Centre and Hackney CAMHS as well as working in the Family Trauma Team at the Anna Freud Centre itself.

 We meet for an initial session to discuss your situation and your hopes and expectations of therapy.
 If we decide that working together would be helpful, we will agree a regular time, when we will meet for 50 minutes every week.